-When the control is turned to the right until a click sound is heard, the light intensity will be at maximum.
-When the control is turned to the left until a click sound is heard, the light will be turned off.
+When the control is turned upward until a click sound is heard, the light intensity will be at maximum.
+When the control is turned downward until a click sound is heard or felt, the light will be turned off.

 Headlight beam select